DainiusGithub/barber-jekyll/_posts/2018-10-20-Music-Technician.markdown

 ![Grease](/assets/images/grease.jpg)

-Recording studio is used everyday by staff and students for projects and coursework.
+Recording studio is used daily by staff and students for projects and coursework.

 ![Studio Desk](/assets/images/studiodesk.jpg)